 Learn the fundamentals of basketball, including dribbling, passing, and game play through skills, drills and scrimmages against local teams.
 Athletes will enjoy being part of a team and the camaraderie it brings, while learning sportsmanship and fair play.
-The 5-month season begins in December and includes local and state competitions.
+The season includes local and state competitions.
 Learn more about scholarships here.

 Designed for athletes with physical or intellectual disabilities who follow directions in a group settings.
 There will be direct guidance from the basketball coach in order to progress their individual basketball skills, but no one-on-one volunteers.

 - Athlete may have a physical or intellectual disability

 - Possess the skill and desire to compete at a higher level

 - Must be able to comprehend and retain rules and skills, and then build upon them from week to week

 - 1:1 support is not provided, so must be able to train, compete, function in a group setting and follow the coach’s directions without volunteer assistance

 - Athletes will train with the goal of participating in competitions in and/or out of San Antonio

 - Athlete should have fair walking balance and be able to run

 - Athlete should be cleared for minimal contact in scrimmaging